 How to get rid of fleas and stop them biting your cat.

 First a warning: many products used to control or kill fleas are DANGEROUS and POISONOUS to you and your animals.
 READ THE LABELS and use as recommended.
 It's not to a supplier's advantage to make up dangers and warnings.
-When they do believe them.
+When they do, believe them.
 They are not making it up.
-If anything they will tend to under report possible dangers and side effects.
+If anything, they will tend to under report possible dangers and side effects.
+Products have been approved and are considered safe WHEN USED AS DIRECTED

 Spot on Flea treatments is an effective way of controlling fleas on cats.
-A drop of insecticide is placed between the cat's shoulderblades.
+It is (in my opinion) the best and overall safest method of controlling fleas on cats.
+A drop of insecticide is placed between the cat's shoulder blades.
 Gradually the flea treatment migrates over most of the cat's body because of oils on the skin of the cat and the active grooming a cat does.
+This insecticide is geared specifically to the flea and has proved to be very safe for most cats.

 Be careful if you buy online, this link is to Amazon and the vendor is BAYERS.
-There are a number of sellers that offer cheaper prices but there is a chance that it is conterfeit merchandise.
-Some comes from China and is not the same.
+There are a number of sellers that offer cheaper prices but there is a chance that it is counterfeit merchandise.
+Some comes from China and are not the same.
 It can be a fake and be poisonous to your cat.
 Buy from reputable dealers or get from your vet.
+Look at the reviews, low ratings are often an indication that the product is not real.

 I have also used "Revolution" for cats and it has worked well.
 I buy it from my vet.
 Good Spot treatments are pricey but they work very well and in the end save you trouble and money.